147.032 INTERSTATE PRACTICE OF TELEMEDICINE.

 (ii) any states or jurisdictions in which the physician was previously licensed;

-(iii) any negative licensing actions taken previously against the physician in any state or jurisdiction; and
+(iii) any negative licensing actions taken previously against the physician in any state or

 (iv) other information requested by the board; and